wpswings/pdf-generator-for-wp/README.txt

 == Description ==
 **PDF GENERATOR FOR WORDPRESS PLUGIN LETS YOU CREATE PDFs OF PAGES, PRODUCTS, AND POSTS FOR BETTER DISPERSAL OF BRAND INFORMATION WITH WPML COMPATIBILITY.
 YOU CAN MAKE OR CREATE PDFs EASILY FOR YOUR WEBSITES.**

-The PDF plugin for WordPress allows you to create PDF files for the pages to ensure the availability of information offline.
+The [**PDF plugin for WordPress**](https://wpswings.com/product/pdf-generator-for-wp-pro/?utm_source=wpswings-pdf-pro&utm_medium=referral&utm_campaign=hpdf-pro)) allows you to create PDF files for the pages to ensure the availability of information offline.
 It allows the admin to convert all the posts, pages, blogs, and products on their website into PDF files.

 The WordPress PDF creator plugin allows users to download PDFs from the WordPress site or view them in a new tab.
 Also, the admin can authorize users to receive their PDFs at their email addresses.

-Users can non-commercially distribute the downloaded PDF files with the [**WordPress PDF Generator Pro**](https://wpswings.com/product/pdf-generator-for-wp-pro/?utm_source=wpswings-pdf-pro&utm_medium=referral&utm_campaign=pdf-pro) plugin.
+Users can non-commercially distribute the downloaded PDF files with the PDF Generator Pro.

 [**WordPress PDF Generator Demo**](https://demo.wpswings.com/pdf-generator-for-wp-pro/?utm_source=wpswings-pdf-demo&utm_medium=referral&utm_campaign=frontend-demo) | [**PDF Generator Documentation**](https://docs.wpswings.com/pdf-generator-for-wp/?utm_source=wpswings-pdf-doc&utm_medium=referral&utm_campaign=documentation) | [**Contact Us**](https://wpswings.com/contact-us/?utm_source=wpswings-pdf&utm_medium=referral&utm_campaign=contact-us).

 [youtube  https://www.youtube.com/watch?v=RljECeP3JJk&t=1362s]

+Don’t miss our New Year Sale—grab the [**PDF Generator for WordPress PRO**](https://wpswings.com/product/pdf-generator-for-wp-pro/?utm_source=wpswings-pdf-pro&utm_medium=referral&utm_campaign=hpdf-pro) today at 25% Off! 🎉👻

 == WITH THE PDF GENERATOR FOR WORDPRESS PLUGIN YOU CAN: ==